Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--N0atMiN9dM.md

 ### Transcript

-> update for it no they don't still uh work in progress they're gonna come with the story
+> update for it no they don't still, work in progress they're gonna come with the story